isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/Secondary 1 CCA Registration.md

 CCA is compulsory for all secondary school students.
 Students can choose from any of these 4 categories:

-1. Physical Sports
+* Physical Sports
-2. Visual and Performing Arts Group
+* Uniformed Group
-3. Uniformed Group
+* Clubs and Societies
-4. Clubs and Societies
+* Visual and Performing Arts Group

 For more information on the different CCAs, please visit the ACSBR CCA Website: [Link](https://www.google.com/url?q=https%3A%2F%2Fsites.google.com%2Facsbr.org%2Fcca%2Fhome&sa=D&sntz=1&usg=AOvVaw3xAa9CX91cjeX8OSwrSeMi)